ballerina-platform/ballerina-spec/beps/tool-persist/1406_support_for_individual_init_parameters_in_persist_client.md

 }
 ```

-> **Note:** For Non-SQL data stores, the init function will not change based on this option.
-It will remain as deafult where we use module level configurable variables.
+> **Note:** For non-SQL data stores, the init function will not change based on this option.
+It will remain as the default where we use module-level configurable variables.

 ### Build Integration